pqpxo/swakes_print/README.md

   <a href="https://makes.swakes.co.uk/code-with-claude-http-200-ok-my-label-printer-finally-makes-sense/">Blog Post</a>
 </p>

-## Overview
+# Overview

-SWAKES Print is a web application that runs on a Raspberry Pi and gives you a browser-based interface to design and print labels directly to a Brother QL-series label printer over USB.
+SWAKES Print is a web application that runs on a Raspberry Pi and gives you a browser-based interface to design and print labels directly to a Brother QL-series label printer over USB, WiFi, or Ethernet.
 It also exposes a REST API so other systems can trigger prints programmatically.

+&nbsp;

+> **Inspired by** [`brother_ql_web`](https://github.com/pklaus/brother_ql_web) by Philipp Klaus — the original web interface for Brother QL printers.
+SWAKES Print was built on top of the [`brother_ql`](https://github.com/pklaus/brother_ql) library that powers it, extending the concept with a fully custom UI, REST API, favourites, print history, vCard QR support, and a settings panel.

+&nbsp;

 ![Screenshot](screenshots/screenshot.png)